About this guide

 Summer is a popular time for travel in Australia, but there are still lots of ways you can reduce your impact.

-If you're flying for your holidays you can opt to pay a little extra to offset your travel emissions.
+If flying for your holidays you can opt to pay a little extra to offset your travel emissions.
 Most airlines provide offsetting options that contribute to projects which will help reduce your air travel footprint.
 There are even inflight things you can do, like pack light to reduce luggage weight and take your own snacks in reusable containers, or take your own earphones instead of accepting on-board disposable ones.

-If you're hitting the road, you can minimise your fuel consumption and costs by driving efficiently.
+If hitting the road, you can minimise your fuel consumption and costs by driving efficiently.
 Or you could choose to holiday closer to home instead.

 New Year's resolutions